 Any of these financial institutions will be able to offer advice on the kind of accounts that will benefit you.
 Service fees, interest rates (costs for lending), the range of products and services, and accessibility will vary from institution to institution.

-Which is the best bank in Canada for me?
+Which is the best bank for banking in Canada?

 Many banks in Canada charge you to have a checking (current) account.
 Fees range from $5 to $30 per month, depending on the number of monthly transactions you wish to make.
 You may be able to have these fees refunded if you maintain a sizeable balance, usually at least $1,000.
 In any case, do some research and see which is the best bank in Canada for your circumstances.